zowe/zowe-cli-web-help-generator/README.md

 ## Installing

-To install the necessary components, run `npm install`.
+Clone this repository and run `npm install` to install the necessary components.
 For a minimal install, try `npm install --prod`.

 ---